Electricity — Set 2

 A fuse is connected in?

-Correct Answer: C. Series with the appliance in the neutral wire only
+Correct Answer: A. Series with the appliance in the live wire

 Heat produced in a resistor R when current I flows for time t is?